marrus-sh/shrine-xslt/README.markdown

 corresponding to your source files will be created in the `public/` directory (which you can then serve statically from your server).

+## Atom Feeds

+Any `.atom` files you provide will automatically be filled out with `<id>`s, `<updated>` values, and other necessary information before being copied to the destination location.
+If you wish to use this feature, you will need to provide a `BASEIRI` variable when you run `make` to allow the X·S·L·T to transform relative links into absolute ones.

+It is recommended that :—

+- You do *not* provide your own `<id>`s and rely on the generated ones (which will be an `oai:` URI derived from the file path).

+- You *do* manually provide `<updated>` times for individual entries (although not the feed as a whole); otherwise every entry will be marked as updated every time the feed is generated.

+- All `<link rel="alternate">` elements in `<entry>` elements use a relative `@href` with a leading slash.
+This should point to the *final* location of the entry (within, but not including, `public/`).

+There’s an example `feed.atom` provided so you can see what this feature might look like in practice.

 ## Notes

 - The created files have a `.html` extension and need to be served